Idukki district

 The district was constituted on 26 January 1972, by taking Peerumade, Udumbanchola, Devikulam taluks of the former High Range division from Kottayam district and the Thodupuzha taluk from Ernakulam district.
-Its division was previously headquartered at Kottayam city, but moved to Kuyilimala near Painavu and Cheruthoni in June 1976.
+Its division was previously headquartered at Kottayam city but moved to Kuyilimala near Painavu and Cheruthoni in June 1976.
 Malayalam and English are the two official administrative languages in the district.
+Tamil is the second most spoken language in Idukki district after Malayalam.

-Around 66% of Kerala's power needs come from various Hydroelectric Power Projects in Idukki district.
+Around 66% of Kerala's power needs come from various hydroelectric power projects in Idukki district.
 Numerous cash crops and spices are cultivated throughout the district, making it The Spice Garden of Kerala.
 A significant area in the district is protected as reserved forests and wildlife sanctuaries.
 The Periyar River is a major river that originates and flows through Idukki.
 The Pamba River is another important river that originates from Idukki district.

-Though it is the second-largest district in the region in terms of area, it has the lowest population density among the districts of Kerala.
+Though it is the largest district in the region in terms of area, it has the lowest population density among the districts of Kerala.
 There are only two municipalities in the district and the urban population is comparatively much lower than the rural population, due to its mountainous nature.
 The 2695 m high peak of Anamudi, which is also the highest point of elevation in India outside the Himalayas, lies in the northern portion of the district of Idukki.
 The Idukki Dam is one of the highest arch dams in Asia.

+The major tourism destination of Idukki is Munnar.

+Etymology

+The name Idukki was derived from the Malayalam word ‘Idukk’, which means gorge.

 History

-A perfect blend of the Malayali, the Tamil, and various tribal cultures is found in the Idukki district.
+A perfect blend of the Malayali, the Tamil and various tribal cultures is found in the Idukki district.
 The temples and other older buildings in the High Range and the surrounding regions in Idukki have significant influences from the medieval era Tamil-Pandyan architectural styles.
 The mountain passes like Bodinayakkanur (connecting various mountain ranges) and Cumbum (which connects the eastern Tamil country with Thodupuzha) have facilitated trade and travel between the Tamil-Pandyan country which lied to east of the Western Ghats and various Kerala kingdoms west of it during the medieval period.
 Periyar, the longest river in Kerala, has its source of origin and major portion of its route of flow, in the Idukki district.
 Pamba, the third-longest river in Kerala, also has its origin in the district of Idukki.
 During the Travancore Era, Munnar has acted as the summer residence of the British residents in Travancore.
 Higher peaks like Anamudi on the eastern border of the Idukki district have acted as a natural boundary between the Malayalam kingdoms and the contemporary Tamil kingdoms in the past, thereby reducing invasions into the region from the neighbouring Tamil country as well as from other parts of the Indian peninsula.
 The 17th century Dutch work, Hortus Malabaricus, contains information about the flora and fauna of the region at that time.